HomeOnMars/projektoOmnijo/intrigmalkasxo/KomentoPriLaOmniCentro.md

   (with multiple backup systems just in case, of course).

-  As the system expands physically
-  (and separately into the nearby mountains too), it is projected that the extra heat- despite the extreme efficiencies of the hardware- would eventually warm up local climate by 4~8 degrees Celcius,
+  As the system expands physically both horizontally into the nearby mountains and vertically into the deep deep underground, it is projected that the extra heat- despite the extreme efficiencies of the hardware- would eventually warm up local climate by 4~8 degrees Celcius,